 Built in 1915 by the prominent astrologer and judge Sidi Mohammed El Abbadi, La Maison Bleue has a belle époque opulence quite unlike that of the ancient city’s gorgeous medieval interiors.
 Still run by the astrologer’s descendants, to step into La Maison is to step into the lives of an eminent local family.
-The tall, airy dining room is resplendent with minutely carved wood panels and luxurious chairs.
-Highlights of the menu include a diverse range of Fassi salads and couscous prepared to a thirteenth century recipe, served with fine local wine.
+The tall, airy dining room is resplendent, featuring minutely carved wood panels and luxurious chairs.
+Highlights of the menu include a diverse range of Fassi salads and couscous prepared to a thirteenth-century recipe, served with fine local wine.
 Local Berber musicians provide a restrained accompaniment to the food.

 La Maison Bleu, 2 Ahmed Mekouar Square, Fez, Morocco, +212 535 741843